 | Joybird | Mid-range to premium | Customization-heavy, with a made-to-order feel and lots of fabric/configuration choices.
 Good if you want to tailor color and layout. | Eliot, Bryant, and other customizable sofa and sectional styles. | Best for buyers who want color, fabric, and configuration choices. |

-- Durability-first households: these buyers usually prioritize strong frames, supportive suspension, and cushion designs that resist rapid sagging.
-The “best” option here often won’t be the flashiest, but it should hold its shape through daily use.
+- Durability-first households: These buyers usually prioritize strong frames, supportive suspension, and cushion designs that resist rapid sagging.
+The best option here often won’t be the flashiest, but it should hold its shape through daily use.

-- Design-conscious buyers: if you care about the look, focus on brands that consistently deliver the proportions, fabric options, and finishing details you want.
+- Design-conscious buyers: If you care about the look, focus on brands that consistently deliver the proportions, fabric options, and finishing details you want.
 Still, verify comfort and build quality so style doesn’t come at the cost of support.

 Quick decision matrix